bernaRocha/mandarin_HSK/README.md

 Studies for the HSK 3 exam

-Studies from videos from YouTube and [Udemy](https://www.udemy.com/course/mandarin-from-zero-to-chinese-hero/) - Chinese For Beginners, Master Mandarin Chinese Speaking, Reading And Prepare For HSK 1-3
+Studies from videos from YouTube and <br>
+[Udemy](https://www.udemy.com/course/mandarin-from-zero-to-chinese-hero/) - Chinese For Beginners, Master Mandarin Chinese Speaking, Reading And Prepare For HSK 1-3